 Bringing attention/awareness to the sensations that accompany difficult experiences offers the possibility of learning to relate differently to such experiences in each moment.
 In time, this practice of working through the body may allow people to realize, through their own experiential practice, that they can allow unpleasant experiences and still be okay.

-Practice #2: A Meditation for Working with Anxiety and Stress
+Practice #2: A Meditation for Anxiety and Stress

 Give yourself about thirty minutes for this mindfulness practice from MBSR expert, Bob Stahl.
 You can do this practice in a seated position, standing, or even lying down.
 Choose a position in which you can be comfortable and alert.